Extended Abstract & Symposium Submissions are NOW CLOSED!

-The presenting author will be required to register to attend the Conference as a paid delegate no later than 1 August 2016.
-Failure to register may result in the submission being deleted from the Conference Program.
+The presenting Author and Symposium participants will be required to register to attend the Conference as a paid delegate.
+Failure to register may result in the submission or Symposium proposal being deleted from the Conference Program.

-Neither the invitation to submit an Extended Abstract, nor the acceptance of an Extended Abstract, constitute an offer to pay travel, accommodation, registration or other costs associated with the Conference.
+Neither the invitation to submit an Extended Abstract or Symposium proposal, nor the acceptance of an Extended Abstract or Symposium proposal, constitute an offer to pay travel, accommodation, registration or other costs associated with the Conference.
 Similarly, no speaker fee will be paid to presenters.

 The Conference Organisers reserve the right to allocate Extended Abstracts, Full Papers, Posters and Symposia into sessions as they see fit in accordance with the overall program objectives.

 Extended Abstracts, Full Papers, Posters and Symposia that do not include all required information, or where the content is found to be unsuitable, may be rejected.